menu

 Miamiville real estate is some of the most expensive in Ohio, although Miamiville house values don't compare to the most expensive real estate in the U.S.

-When you are in Miamiville, you'll notice that it is more blue-collar than most other communities in America.
-37.30% of Miamiville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Miamiville is a blue-collar town, with 37.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Miamiville is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Miamiville who work in community and social services (20.63%), teaching (14.29%), and management occupations (14.29%).

 Telecommuters are a relatively large percentage of the workforce: 35.19% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.